-If you are feeling insecure about how to feed your bird, please check out Cooking with Parrots, our popular cookbook set in which you will find everything you should know about parrot health and nutrition.
+If you are feeling insecure about how to feed your bird, please check out Natural Feeding System: Cooking For Parrots, our popular cookbook set in which you will find everything you should know about parrot health and nutrition.
 The main diet we feature, intended for everyday use, is perfectly balanced to cover all your bird’s nutritional needs.

 For more resources on this topic please check out the following: